Allegheny-Computer-Science-Thesis-2021/cmpsc-dept-thesis/README.md

 ## Overview

-This assignment requires a researcher to write a LaTeX document, stored in the file `SeniorThesis.tex` that proposes all of the key aspects of a senior thesis research project.
+This assignment requires a researcher to write a LaTeX document, stored in the file `SeniorThesis.tex` that describes [the key aspects of a senior thesis research project](#explanation-of-sections).
 Please refer to the source code in this file for an explanation of the components of a senior thesis and the way in which you create them in LaTeX.